AdobeDocs/campaign-web.de-DE/help/v8/get-started/user-interface.md

 Wie bei jedem Listenbildschirm können Sie die Spalten so konfigurieren, dass alle von Ihnen benötigten Informationen angezeigt werden.
 Weitere Informationen finden Sie in [diesem Abschnitt](#list-screens).

-Weitere Informationen zu Campaign-Explorer finden Sie in dieser [Dokumentation](https://experienceleague.adobe.com/docs/campaign/campaign-v8/new/ac-ui/campaign-ui.html?lang=de#ac-explorer-ui){target="_blank"}.
+Weiterführende Informationen zum Campaign-Explorer finden Sie in diesem Abschnitt [Dokumentation zur Campaign v8-Konsole](https://experienceleague.adobe.com/docs/campaign/campaign-v8/new/campaign-ui.html?lang=de#ac-explorer-ui){target="_blank"}.
 <!--
 Explorer' menu in web UI to navigate through console content: console navtree second view in addition to the left menu lists with filters.
 The Explorer gives the real folder hierarchy from the console.
 Make sure you find your deliveries in sub-folders.
 All lists can be accessed in read-only.
 No Create/Edit.
 You can configure lists (colums).
 All schema fields, linked tables are available.